Ultimate Family Road Trip Guide: Thailand

 Of course these visits led up to us visiting the Thailand-Burma Railway aka Death Railway.
-People call it the bridge over the river Kwai because of the book and movie, but this bridge isn’t over the river Kwai, but over the Mae Klong river.
+People call it the bridge over the river Kwai because of the book and movie.
+But it’s actually over the Mae Klong river.
 Because of the success of the movie they very smartly renamed the river from Mae Klong to Kwae (=Kwai).
 All historical errors aside, visiting this bridge does make you think about all the horrors both the POW and Asian labourers must’ve gone through.
 So please make time for a visit.

-Kids will also love it.
-Maybe they’re too young for a history lesson about war but they will enjoy walking over this bridge and will surely remember this place.
-Later on in life you can show them the pictures and hopefully remember so when they are old enough you can tell them about the history of the Death Railway.
+Kids will also like it.
+Maybe they’re too young for a history lesson about war, but they will enjoy walking over this bridge and will surely remember this place.

 Sai Yok National Park